opencomputeproject/SAI/doc/SAI-Proposal-FRR.md

 ## Failure detection and switchover triggers

-The switchover from the primary next hop to backup can be triggered by both Switching Entity and Control Plane stack, depending on the capabilities of the hardware to detect failures.
+The switchover from the primary next hop to backup is triggered once a failure of a particular object is spotted.
+This object can be a physical port, a tunnel interface, BFD session etc.

-If the Switching Entity is not able to run a BFD protocol within the hardware, then it is the Control Plane stack that is first notified of failure and who has to initiate the switchover.

-If there is a BFD process running within the hardware, then Switching Entity can perform a switchover without notifying the Control Plane stack when a failure is detected.

-Finally, the Switching Entity should also be able to perform a switchover when it detects that the port used by the primary next hop has been brought down.

-### Switchover in control plane vs switchover in switching entity

-This proposal allows for switchover to be triggered by both control plane and the switching entity.

-Not all of the chipsets support BFD in hardware and therefore it is required to support switchovers triggered by the control plane.

-At the same time, if the hardware supports BFD, then much faster switchover times can be achieved if the switching entity can trigger them directly.
-This has been confirmed by feedback we received from hardware vendors after we presented the first draft of this proposal

-Furthermore, to simplify the operation of the switching entity, it is desired that the control plane provides the identifiers of the BFD session of port that is associated with given next hop group.
+It is preferred that the switchover is triggered by the switching entity without involving control plane in the process.
+This way the amount of time it takes to switch traffic to the backup next hop is signifficantly smaller.

+However, different models of hardware have different capabilities with respect to the object that they can monitor.
+For example, not all chipsets support running BFD in the switch.
+Therefore it is necessary that the control plane is also able to trigger a switchover.
+In the mentioned example, it is the control plane that runs a BFD process and triggers a switchover when a particular BFD session fails.

+Therefore, this proposal has to meet the following requirements:
+-   Control plane must be able to learn about monitoring capabilities of the swithing entity.
+-   If the switching entity supports monitoring of a particular object, control plane must be able to inform the switch which instance of this object should be monitored for a given next hop.
+-   Control plane must be able to trigger a switchover if it decides to handle monitoring for failure.

 # Proposal
 ## Current SAI object model